 My favorite Bonsai artist Tomio Yamada at Seikou-en, Japan.

 The darker background separates the objects from any distracting lines or unwanted objects.
 On a sunny day like this even more effective, having the building behind in shadow.

 70mm, f 2,8 at shutter speed 2500, ISO 200.

-Here the bonsai is lifted from the table to make a descent photo, removing a disturbing background as would be the case if the bonsai were still placed among hundreds of other bonsai.
+Here the Bonsai is lifted from the table to make a descent photo, removing a disturbing background as would be the case if the Bonsai were still placed among hundreds of other bonsai.

 70 mm, f 2,8 and shutter at 500, ISO 100.

 Take a lot of pictures, and select the ones that work.
-Delete the rest, because this is how also professionals doo.
+Delete the rest, because this is how also professionals do.
 Shooting a bunch of pictures, also of the same item, only selecting the ones that turn out good afterwards.
 Because also experienced photographers are sometimes disappointed of how pictures turned out, and surprised of pictures turning out good against expectations when they are loaded into the computer.

 Every time a new learning experience is made, the quality and success moves upwards.
 So train and experience with your camera, and remember simpler is often better.
 Meaning you need to train your eyes for a clean and simple picture, just focusing of what you want to see, excluding the rest.